By Wambdi Wicasa

 But a stranger came from the west into the Hollow.

-He ate much and did not show thanks.
+He ate a lot and did not show thanks.
 He laughed under his breath at the old men, and no one saw him pray.
 He did not smile like good men do, nor did he tell stories.

 The old women said he should be sent away.
 But it was cold outside the Hollow, and thick ice covered the Big Stone Lake.
 The old men said he would go when it was warm.

-Hand was older and slyer, and he showed the young boys many tricks.
+Hand was older and slyer, showing the young boys many tricks.
 He hid like a lynx in the grass.
 His eye drew the game to him.
 He was proud and laughed at the mistakes of the young men.

 It was spring, and the young braves’ hearts were beating for the beautiful maidens hidden in their mothers’ tipis.
 A great kill would prove manhood, and the maidens would surrender to marriage.

 This talk stirred the blood of the youths, and they made war clubs and waited.
-Every dawn they watched the Valley in order to make their first kill.
+Every dawn, they watched the Valley to make their first kill.